Best time to find cheap flights, 3% potential price drop

 What time of day is cheapest to fly?

-To get the best value, try booking a flight in the evening when visiting Keflavik.
-Generally the prices will increase for flights at midday as these tend to have higher demand.
+To get the best value, try booking a flight at midday when visiting Keflavik.
+Generally the prices will increase for flights in the morning as these tend to have higher demand.

 As Iceland’s largest airport, dealing solely with international flights, it’s not surprising that Keflavik International Airport is the gateway for most international travel in Iceland.